-As far as the law is concerned justice “to nature” is largely irrelevant.
-With a few innovative exceptions, such as for example the recognition of the legal personality of the Whanganui River in New Zealand, generally speaking the law does not recognise any “rights” in natural world – any human obligation of fairness to creation.
-There is (to speak generally) no court of law before which “nature” can bring humanity to justice for the injuries inflicted on it.
+As far as the law is concerned, justice “to nature” is largely irrelevant.
+With a few innovative exceptions, such as the recognition of the legal personality of the Whanganui River in New Zealand, generally speaking the law does not recognise any “rights” in the natural world or any human obligation of fairness to creation.
+There is (generally speaking) no court of law before which “nature” can bring humanity to justice for the injuries inflicted on it.

 The positing of justice and fairness between humanity and the natural world calls into question how we understand the “material” world.

 In this respect there is a deep incoherence in the materialistic ethos of our times.

 On the one hand we worship the material.
 We make it the primary goal of human activity, measuring human “success” and even “welfare” by the accumulation and consumption of “matter”.

 On the other hand we have rendered the material world a kind of “other” (as per Martin Luther King’s reflection on Martin Buber’s insight; we substitute an “I-It” relationship for “I-Thou”).
 We think of nature as an inanimate, lifeless, worthless thing — an object to be used.
 A thing primarily of value as something to be exploited for human benefit.

 In the following thought, Bahá’u’lláh invites us to see the world as a “speaking self”, a “book” of creation which is in conversation with us.

 Look at the world and ponder a while upon it.
 It unveileth the book of its own self before thine eyes and revealeth that which the Pen of thy Lord, the Fashioner, the All-Informed, hath inscribed therein.
 It will acquaint thee with that which is within it and upon it and will give thee such clear explanations as to make thee independent of every eloquent expounder.